uptechteam/fe-cookbook/auth/aws-cognito.md

     2. Add authorization with predefined components
     3. Add custom authorization
 4. Add social Sign-in(Google, Facebook ...)
+    1. Setup your auth provider
-    1. Configure providers in Cognito
+    2. Configure providers in Cognito
-    2. Use providers in your app
+    3. Configure providers in your app
+    4. Inform your auth provider of URL
+    5. Add social sign-in to your app
+5. Caveats
+    1. Using social sign-in with localhost
-5. Issues with Next.js
+    2. Using with Next.js

 There are 2 ways to add Amplify to your project.
 First, you can do it manually through AWS Console.
 Second, do it using Amplify CLI locally.
 Let's look at the first way.